aleixbernardo/github_testing/README.md

 2. Store your .env file securely and do not commit it to version control.

 ### Comments
-1. During the testing development, I realised that there are some erors in the status code responses for some endpoints, and some erors in the date filtering.
+1. During the testing development, I realised that there are some erors in the status code responses for some endpoints, and some errors in the dates, as found in the test fails.
 2. Parametrization has not been implemented because the list of tests is small, and the API responses are fast, making it unnecessary.